-The City of Penticton and BC Housing are partnering to build 62 units of supportive housing at 594 and 600 Winnipeg Street that will be operated by ASK Wellness Society.
+The City of Penticton and BC Housing partnered to create 62 new homes with supports at 594 and 600 Winnipeg Street, operated by ASK Wellness Society.

 Process & Engagement